 Through discussing existing approaches, we show that our technique handles the difficulties of compiler scripting languages better than the existing alternatives.
-We also show that we are able to achieve a speed-up of 1.53 over the existing implementation.
+We show too that the percentage of PHP packages which benefit from our approach exceeds 60% of our sample.
+We show that we are able to achieve a speedup of 1.55 over the existing canonical implementation, and present a detailed discussion of why this is so.

 Overall, we have shown that our approach is novel, worthwhile, and gracefully deals with a number of significant problems in compiling scripting languages, while maintaining semantic equivalence with the language's canonical implementation.
-We believe in the importance of correctness when compiling scripting languages, and believe that our research will provide the stepping stone on which future optimizations can be based.
+We believe in the importance of correctness when compiling scripting languages, and that our research will provide the stepping stone on which future optimizations can be based.